dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Differential methylation (DM) analysis.md

 Differential methylation analysis for bisulfite sequencing can be performed with:

 - [[methylKit]] -> Designed for RRBS, but also works with WGBS.
+- DMRcate -> For WGBS and methylation arrays.
 - [methylSig: MethylSig: Differential Methylation Testing for WGBS and RRBS Data version 1.2.0 from Bioconductor](https://rdrr.io/bioc/methylSig/).